-ithin the perspective of Freudian-inspired aesthetics -which I have discussed earlier in an article entitled Freud e a estética da estranheza (Freud and the aesthetics of strangeness) 2 In the article, Freud discusses a specific genre of representation, capable of awakening in the reader a particular feeling of anguish, defined in German by the word Unheimliche.
+ithin the perspective of Freudian-inspired aesthetics - which I have discussed earlier in an article entitled Freud e a estética da estranheza (Freud and the aesthetics of strangeness) -, I propose an analysis of hysteria from the viewpoint of creation.
+It must be clear, first of all, that Freudian aesthetics does not relate to the sensitive representation of art - this is the object of consciousness.
+Freud's investigation in the realm of aesthetics concerns, first and foremost, the affective effect of the artwork on the viewer.
+And such affective effect refers to the mobilization of instinctual forces that are, by definition, unconscious.

+The article Das Unheimliche (The Uncanny, in English), published in 1919 - a text in which the psychoanalyst looks into the short story The Sandman and the novel The Devil's Elixirs, both by writer E. T. A. Hoffmann -, served as a guiding thread to the aesthetics development of all inspired psychoanalysis.

+In the article, Freud discusses a specific genre of representation, capable of awakening in the reader a particular feeling of anguish, defined in German by the word Unheimliche.
 It must be stressed that The Uncanny is not merely a reflection on aesthetics.
 It announces the great theoretical revision of the 1920s that leads to a new theory of drives.
-At this time, Freud -, I propose an analysis of hysteria from the viewpoint of creation.
-It must be clear, first of all, that Freudian aesthetics does not relate to the sensitive representation of art -this is the object of consciousness.
-Freud's investigation in the realm of aesthetics concerns, first and foremost, the affective effect of the artwork on the viewer.
-And such affective effect refers to the mobilization of instinctual forces that are, by definition, unconscious.

-The article Das Unheimliche (The Uncanny, in English), published in 1919 -a text in which the psychoanalyst looks into the short story The Sandman and the novel The Devil's Elixirs, both by writer E. T. A. Hoffmann -, served as a guiding thread to the development of all aesthetics inspired on psychoanalysis.
-1 The author is a psychiatrist and art historian, with a master's degree in Visual Arts from the Federal University of Minas Gerais and a doctorate in Art History from the University of Rennes 2, France.
-This article was modified from a fragment of her doctoral thesis entitled L'art conceptual, la psychanalyse et les paradoxes du langage: un dialogue entre Joseph Kosuth et Sigmund Freud (Conceptual art, psychoanalysis and the paradoxes of language: A dialogue between Joseph Kosuth and Sigmund Freud). begins to reconsider the boundaries of the pleasure principle, until then deemed to be the dominant tendency of the psyche.
+At this time, Freud begins to reconsider the boundaries of the pleasure principle, until then deemed to be the dominant tendency of the psyche.
 Here, he recognizes the existence of an even more primitive type of pleasure, subjected to the repetition compulsion.
 From this point of view, it may be said that the uncanny reveals the instinctual dimension of the experience of art.
 The aesthetics that emerges from such theoretical revolution represents, thus, a perspective of creation stripped of the illusion of beauty, harmony and goodness.
 It is from such standpoint that hysteria may be regarded as a creation, as a representation of a passion whose "pathography" (in the sense of writing a pathos) and iconography (in the sense of a formal representation of passion) explicitly refer back to the painful and to the appalling, as explained by Freud in his 1919 article.
 This tragic character of hysteria was well explored by Charcot.
-The neurologist provided new meaning to quasi-religious ecstasy and demonic possession.
-But he also exhibited the hysteric, through a theatrical and surprising mise-en-scène, through hypnosis and exhibitions of the diseased -the famous "Leçons du Mardi" ("Tuesday Lessons").
+The neurologist provided new meaning to guasi-religious ecstasy and demonic possession.
+But he also exhibited the hysteric, through a theatrical and surprising mise-en-scène, through hypnosis and exhibitions of the diseased - the famous "Leçons du Mardi" ("Tuesday Lessons").
 The world discovered, with Charcot, what a hysterical body was capable of.